Updated Feb 2020

-But it goes deeper than that – you need to know exactly why you’re getting a business video, what do you want it to achieve.
+You need to know exactly why you’re making a business video, and what you want it to achieve.

 If you have no clear objective, it will end up too generic and not perform highly enough.